mortie/nyrumCloud/README.md

 	{
 		"token": (Auth token.),
-		"dir": (ID of the directory you want to list.
+		"id": (ID of the directory you want to list.
 Optional.
 If not provided, it lists the user's root.)
 	}

 Output: